crosslandwa/push-wrapper-with-elm-demo/README.md

 ## Tests

-The logic of the blue/green "layers" (see *multiple application layers* below) is tested via `tests/Tests.elm` - these can be run by:
+The logic of the blue/green/game of life "layers" (see *multiple application layers* below) is tested via `tests/Tests.elm` - these can be run by:
 ```
 elm-app test
 ```